bitcoin-problems/bitcoin-problems.github.io/_problems/fee-bumping.md

 ### Pre-signed Transactions

 Often the transaction an honest party is racing against the clock to confirm is a *pre-signed* transaction.
-It was signed when their counterparty was cooperative -- now the honest party needs to go on chain precisely because they are not cooperative.
+It was signed when their counterparty was cooperative -- now they need to go on chain precisely because they are not cooperative.
 If fees become persistently higher than the pre-signed transaction's fees the party may miss their deadline.
 The obvious but suboptimal solution is to monitor fees closely and update any time-sensitive pre-signed transactions with the counterparty while they are online (this method is available via the [`update_fee`] message in lightning today).

 It is much more desirable to allow the party to spontaneously increase the fee at will.
 This can be done with [CPFP].
-For example, in the [Lightning] protocol commitment transactions are designed with [anchor outputs] so they can be easily fee bumped through CPFP.
+For example, in the [Lightning] protocol commitment transactions have [anchor outputs] so they can be easily fee bumped through CPFP.
+Although this works it is rather complex to design and implement.
+Furthermore, users have to keep unattached fee-bumping UTXOs around in their wallet in case their need to do a fee-bump via CPFP.

 ### Resource Usage of Replacement

-Allowing a mempool transaction to be replaced by higher fee paying transactionrmay open up Bitcoin network nodes to *denial of service* (DoS) attacks.
+Allowing a mempool transaction to be replaced by higher fee paying transaction may open up Bitcoin network nodes to *denial of service* (DoS) attacks.
 Without replacement, a malicious party's ability to get your node to process a transaction is limited by the number of UTXOs they own.
-With replacement an attacker can repeatedly spam your node with transactions that replace previous ones even if they only own a single UTXO.
+With replacement an attacker can repeatedly spam your node with transactions that replace previous ones even if they only own a single UTXO forcing you to spend time verifying them.

 To prevent effective denial of service attacks, replacement transactions have to follow some rather strict rules as defined in [BIP125].
-In particular a replacement transaction must pay a higher absolute fee and a higher feerate than the transactions they are evicting and it must not evict more than 100 transactions.
+In particular a replacement transaction must pay a higher absolute fee (rule 3) and a higher feerate (rule 4) than the transaction it is evicting.
+In addition, it must not evict more than 100 transactions (rule 5).

 For layer-2 protocols these rules had the unintended consequence of creating "pinning" attacks (see [Related Research](#related-research)).
 For example, a malicious party could add 100 descendants to a transaction that conflicts with the one the honest party needs confirm.
-Even if the honest party pays a large fee it still won't evict the malicious party's transaction since that would evict more than 100 transactions.
+Even if the honest party pays a large fee it still won't evict the malicious party's transaction since that would evict more than 100 transactions which breaks rule 5.
-The other [BIP125] rules may be abused as well.
+Rule 3 may be abused as well by creating a very low feerate (so miners won't include it) but high absolute fee (so it won't be evicted) transaction that conflicts with the honest party's transaction.

-The Bitcoin core developers instincitvely introduced an exception to [BIP125]'s rules called the *[CPFP carve out]* to allow lightning designers to mitigate pinning attacks to some extent.
+The Bitcoin core developers instinctively introduced an exception to BIP125's 5th rule called the *[CPFP carve out]* to allow lightning designers to mitigate pinning attacks to some extent.
-Unfortunately, using CPFP required a siginficant lightning protocol redesgin and will not be an effective solution until the Bitcoin network supports [package relay].
+Unfortunately, even with the carve out rule it will not be an effective solution until the Bitcoin network supports [package relay].

 ## Impact